Book to understand and practice how people at the first six levels of consciousness development communicate differently.

 We often hear that good communication is the most important thing to make relationships work.
 While this is essentially true, it is often not understood that people who are at different levels of consciousness development cannot solve their relationship conflicts through better communication.
-This is because they make different validity claims to what is true, truthful, (morally/ethically) right, and practical.
+This is because they make different validity claims to what is objectively true, subjectively truthful, morally/ethically right, aesthetically beautiful, and functional/practical.
 It is as if they speak different languages, such as Greek and Chinese.

 People in a pure survival situation (which can be real or imagined) demand/require our immediate and full attention and action to rescue them.